alevz257/composer-demo/README.md

-This is a repo for testing composer
+This is a repo for testing composer github